bitcoin-api/bitcoin-api-full-stack/README.md

 PRs and collaborative efforts welcome.👏

-**Be an Api Swarmling! 🐝🐝🐝🐝🐝🐝💞**

-Join the Api Swarm and sponsor this page to get priority support and other awesome benefits😁 - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).
+Sponsor this page and get premium support and other awesome benefits - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).

 ## Merch

-🐝🐝🐝🐝🐝🐝
-Show your support for Bitcoin-Api to the world and be part of the Api Swarm!!! 😍❤️
+Show your support for Bitcoin-Api to the world and be part of the development of new Bitcoin technologies.
-💐🌻🌺🌷🌸🌹

 <img
     src="https://bitcoin-api.s3.amazonaws.com/merch/tshirts/classic-tShirt4.jpg"